Nowosad/colorblindcheck/README.md

 finding which colors are the most or the least similar and to compare the behavior of color palettes for different color vision deficiencies.
-In the original `rainbow_pal` object, the closest colors were the third and the fourth one (a distance of about 12); however, the deuteranopia version has a minimal distance of 2 between the second and third color.
+In the original `rainbow_pal` object, the closest colors were the third and the fourth one (a distance of about 12); however, the protanopia version has a minimal distance of 2 between the second and third color.

 ``` r